 In Ayurveda, a Dosha is a physico-biological bodily element that constructs our constitution.
-There are three main Doshas, the reason why this Ayurvedic concept (or theory) is called Tridosha.
-It is the physiological basis around which the actual practice of Ayurveda revolves.
-The three Doshas are based on the five elements (Pancha Bhoota): ether, air, water, fire, and earth.
+There are three main Doshas, the reason why this Ayurvedic theory (or concept) is called Tridosha.
+It’s the physiological basis around which the actual practice of Ayurveda revolves.
+The three Doshas are based on an understanding of the interconnection between the five elements (Pancha Bhoota): ether, air, water, fire, and earth.

 The Ayurvedic idea of disease and health takes into account the Tridosha concept by subsequently identifying an imbalance of the Doshas and trying to reach a balance.
 Additionally, Ayurveda is also focused on maintaining a Tridosha balance, which is rather about prevention of illness.

 The three Doshas recognized are called Vata (ether / air), Pitta (fire / heat / water) and Kapha (water / earth).
 It’s thought that the balance of Doshas is in constant flux and movement, ever changing due to weather, season, food, and emotions, among other influences.

 The state of Doshas can be balanced, that is, all the three Doshas will be available in equal proportion (or in those proportions a particular person needs).
 Doshas can be increased (when a particular Dosha is thought to be too weak or depleted), or decreased (when a Dosha is in excess or too strong).
 In fact, the fundamental idea behind Ayurvedic healing is to decrease excess Doshas and/or to increase depleted Doshas.